Skip to main content

 Intermediate

 To truly grasp how adipose tissue peptides govern insulin sensitivity, we must categorize these molecular signals based on their function.
 The health of your metabolic system depends on the delicate balance between two opposing teams of adipokines.
 One team works to enhance insulin action and maintain metabolic order, while the other promotes inflammation and disrupts insulin signaling.
-The dominant team determines whether your body resides in a state of or resistance.
+The dominant team determines whether your body resides in a state of insulin sensitivity or resistance.

 The Messengers of Metabolic Health